Bat Removal Services, Trapping & Removal Services

-We can rid you of animal and wildlife problems safely and efficiently
+We can rid you of Bat Removal Services problems safely and efficiently

 Instead of arms, bats have wings that stretch from their hands to their bodies.
 They also have thumbs used for climbing, fighting, and grasping food.
 Bats do not use their eyes to locate meals, and instead rely on echolocation to see in the dark.
 Sound bounces off objects and returns to the typically large ears of bats.
 Some species of bats have small, simple noses, while others resemble pig snouts.

 Their diet mostly consists of insects.
-One of the most common bats in the United States, the little brown bat, is an opportunistic feeder that catches prey right out of the air.
+One individual may eat around 500 of them in an hour.
+Because they consume so many flies and mosquitoes, many species in North America play a crucial role in controlling pest populations.
+The little brown bat, one of the most common bats in the U.S., is an opportunistic feeder that catches prey right out of the air.
 Other bats feed on fruit, nectar, and even some small reptiles and amphibians.